 - It's the next step up from visiting.
-You can become involved in behind-thescenes activities. - It's fun! - The 'feel good' factor it's the support of volunteers that makes the existence of many of the Trust's activities possible. - It's sociable you can volunteer with like-minded people and feel part of our community. - It does wonders for your confidence. - It's a chance to do something different. - It's great experience if you're interested in working in a museum or gallery environment and would look great on your CV.
+You can become involved in behind-the scenes activities or get real hands on experience with collections. - It's fun! - The 'feel good' factor it's the support of volunteers that makes the existence of many of the Trust's activities possible. - It's sociable you can volunteer with like-minded people and feel part of our community. - It does wonders for your confidence. - It's a chance to do something different. - It's great experience if you're interested in working in a museum or gallery environment and would look great on your CV.

-What do Volunteers do?
+What do our Volunteers do?

-- Run collections based activities on gallery for visitors

-- Assist with art workshops.

-- Research & catalogue some of the collections.

-- Steward York Observatory.

-- Steward and operate Raindale Mill.

-- Steward our Historic Library.

-- Assist with events.
+- Run collections based activities on gallery for visitors. - Interpret Kirkgate Victorian shops in costume for visitors - Research & catalogue some of the collections. - Steward York Observatory. - Steward and operate Raindale Mill. - Steward our Historic Library. - Steward the Anthony Shaw Space at York Art Gallery - Assist with events.